+Microsoft’s AI at Scale initiative is pioneering a new approach that will result in next-generation AI capabilities that are scaled across the company’s products and AI platforms.
+Building on years of systems work by Microsoft researchers, particularly in the area of parallel computation, AI at Scale makes it possible to quickly train machine learning models at an unprecedented scale.
 This includes developing a new class of large, centralized AI models that can be scaled and specialized across product domains, as well as creating state-of-the-art hardware and infrastructure to power this new class of models.

 DeepSpeed for large model training

-AI at Scale is enabling breakthroughs in areas such as natural language processing (NLP), and multi-modality (combining language with other types of data, such as images, video, and speech).
+DeepSpeed is an open-source PyTorch-compatible library that vastly improves large model training by improving scale, speed, cost and usability—unlocking the ability to train models with over 100 billion parameters enabling breakthroughs in areas such as natural language processing (NLP), and multi-modality (combining language with other types of data, such as images, video, and speech).

 Advances in natural language processing

 Recently, pre-trained models such as Unicoder, M-BERT, and XLM have been developed to learn multilingual representations for cross-lingual and multilingual tasks.
 By performing masked language model, translation language model, and other bilingual pre-training tasks on multilingual and bilingual corpora with shared vocabulary and weights for multiple languages, these models obtain surprisingly good cross-lingual capability.
 However, the community still lacks benchmark datasets to evaluate such capability.
 To help researchers further advance language-agnostic models and make AI systems more inclusive, the XGLUE dataset helps researchers test a language model’s zero-shot cross-lingual transfer capability – its ability to transfer what it learned in English to the same task in other languages.
-Download the dataset here, and read this blog post to learn more.

 We are incorporating these breakthroughs into the company’s products, including Bing, Office, Dynamics, and Xbox.
 Read this blog post to learn more.

 New hardware for deep learning

 With a high-performance, precision-adaptable FPGA soft processor, Microsoft datacenters can serve pre-trained DNN models with high efficiencies at low batch sizes.

 Spell correction at scale

 Customers around the world use Microsoft products in over 100 languages, yet most do not come with high-quality spell correction.
 This prevents customers from maximizing their ability to search for information on the web and enterprise—and even to author content.
 With AI at Scale, we used deep learning along with language families to solve this problem for customers by building what we believe is the most comprehensive and accurate spelling correction system ever in terms of language coverage and accuracy.
-Learn more in this blog post.